 When it comes to almond milk, there are a lot of options in supermarkets.
 Almond milk with vanilla, chocolate, sweetened, unsweetened, etc.

 Especially because I put Chia seeds in it.
 Chia seeds plump up when combined with liquid, which in turn, makes you feel full.
-Also, chia seeds are rich in fiber, essential fatty acids (Omega 3 and Omega 6), calcium (1 tablespoon of chia seeds have more calcium than a glass of milk), vitamins, and antioxidants (more than blueberries).
+You can add flaxseeds or even hemp seeds.

 I personally find the sweetness of the dried (or fresh) fruit enough but if you want it sweeter, I would recommend adding natural sweeteners like honey or agave.
 Of course, in moderate amounts.